binary-com/deriv-api-docs/docs/languages/javascript/project-setup/index.md

 We suggest using [Visual Studio Code](https://code.visualstudio.com/) with [Live Server Extension](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer) enabled.
 This will help you a lot with implementations.
 :::

-Now open the `index.html` file or use the [Live Server Extension](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer)
+Now, open the `index.html` file or use the [Live Server Extension](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer).

 Now, change the content of the files using the following approach: